armory/documentation/_spinnaker_install_admin_guides/install-on-aks.md

   armory/halyard-armory:<image_version>
 ```

+**Note**: For image version, you must enter a valid version number, such as 1.8.1.
+Do not use `latest`.

 ## Enter the Halyard container

 From a separate terminal session on your `docker machine`, create a second bash/shell session on the Docker container: